 Guitar 8 years old is the earliest we recommend for guitar lessons.
 Guitar playing requires a fair amount of pressure on the fingertips from pressing on the strings.
 Children under 8 generally have small hands and may find playing uncomfortable.
-Voice 10 years old is recommended as the youngest age for private vocal lessons for as young as 7 years old, starting them off with basic music theory and teaching them how to read music.
+Voice We offer private vocal lessons for as young as 7 years old, starting them off with basic music theory and teaching them how to read music.
 However, we won't dive in to vocal technique until their bodies and vocal chords have matured and developed more with age.

 2. INSIST ON PRIVATE LESSONS WHEN LEARNING A SPECIFIC INSTRUMENT

 Group classes at CCA or school work well for preschool music programs, and theory lessons.
 However, when actually learning how to play an instrument, private lessons are far superior since in private lessons it is hard to miss anything, and each student can learn at their own pace.
 This means the teacher does not have to teach a class at a middle of the road level, but has the time and focus to work on the individual student’s strengths and weaknesses.
 For that lesson period, the student is the primary focus of the teacher.
 The teachers also enjoy this as they do not have to divide their attention between 5 - 10 students at a time and can help the student be the best they can be.

 3. TAKE LESSONS IN A PROFESSIONAL TEACHING ENVIRONMENT